yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Login/TC-017_Invalid_Email_Format_Forgot_Password.md

-# TC-017 - Verify system behavior when an invalid email address is entered in the Forgot Password form
+# TC-017 - Verify that the system rejects invalid email addresses in the "Forgot Password" form

 ## Test Steps
 1. Navigate to the Forgot Password form.